 Richard W. Riley College of Education and Leadership

 Dr. Walker initially joined Walden University in 2009 as a University Supervisor.
-From 2014 to present, she has served as a contributing faculty member for the Richard W. Riley College of Education and Leadership where she teaches a variety of graduate courses.
-Dr. Walker also serves as a doctoral committee member for several doctoral students, a university supervisor, course writer, and council member for several committees.
+From 2014 to 2018, she has served as a contributing faculty member for the Richard W. Riley College of Education and Leadership where she taught a variety of graduate courses and served on committees.
+Dr. Walker was promoted to the Academic Coordinator of the MAT Special Education program, where she serves in a leadership capacity, overseeing the program and supporting both instructors and students.
+She continues to serve as a doctoral committee member, a university supervisor when needed, course writer, an editor for the Journal of Educational Research and Practice, a facilitator, and council member for several committees.
 Dr. Walker was awarded the Faculty Excellence Award July 2018 for the Richard W. Riley College of Education and Leadership.
-She recently completed a Culturally Proficient Coaching Endorsement and working on a social curriculum for students with exceptionalities.
-Dr. Walker was awarded Senior Contributing Faculty, July 2018.

 As a former Special Education Administrator, Dr. Walker provided training and support to Special Education Teachers and paraprofessionals in implementing standards-based and adapted curriculum plans for students with exceptionalities, conducted